viamrobotics/docs/docs/registry/create/_index.md

 First, inspect the built-in package provided by the resource API that you are extending.

-For example, if you want to add support for a new [base component](/components/base/) to Viam, you would start by looking at the built-in base component package.
+For example, if you wanted to add support for a new [base component](/components/base/) to Viam, you would start by looking at the built-in base component package.
 The built-in `base` package is defined in the [Viam Go SDK](https://github.com/viamrobotics/rdk/) in the following file:

 <!-- prettier-ignore -->